It’s so easy to make your own Natural Sunscreen with the recipe I’m sharing with you below.

 So, let’s get started on this easy and fun recipe that will protect and nourish your face all summer long!

-This past year I was faced with the very real possibility of skin cancer.
+A few years ago I was faced with the very real possibility of skin cancer.

 “FDA is not aware of data demonstrating that sunscreen use alone helps prevent skin cancer.”
-In fact there is evidence that sunscreen can actually increase the risk of the most dangerous forms of skin cancer in some people.
+In fact, there is evidence that sunscreen can actually increase the risk of the most dangerous forms of skin cancer in some people.

-Well that’s not very reassuring!
+Well, that’s not very reassuring!

-So I have been in a tough situation because I want to be outside in the sun but I also know that unprotected exposure can hurt me.
+So I’ve been in a tough situation because I want to be outside in the sun.
+I also know that unprotected exposure can hurt me.

 It doesn’t smell amazing, so I also suggest adding in some lavender which does smell amazing!

-Add 1/4 Cup Coconut Oil to a bowl and whip it until it’s nice and creamy.
+Step 1: Add 1/4 Cup Coconut Oil to a bowl and whip it until it’s nice and creamy.

-Stir in Zinc Oxide.
+Step 2: Stir in Zinc Oxide.

-Add 20 drops of Carrot Seed Essential Oil and mix well.
+Step 3: Add 20 drops of Carrot Seed Essential Oil and mix well.

-Mix in as much lavender oil (8-10 drops) as necessary to cover the smell of the Carrot Oil.
+Step 4: Mix in as much lavender oil (8-10 drops) as necessary to cover the smell of the Carrot Oil.

-Apply to skin as needed.
-Reapply after swimming or sweating.
+Step 5: Apply to skin as needed.

 Store in a cool, dry place.
 The refrigerator is a great place to keep it.